India regulator orders takeover of Sahara India Life Insurance unit by SBI Life

 The Insurance Regulatory and Development Authority of India (IRDAI) on Friday said the life insurance business of Sahara India Life will be transferred to SBI Life with immediate effect.

+SBI Life clarified that there will be a transfer of Sahara India Life's policyholder assets and liabilities, but no merger between the two entities.

+A statement issued by Sahara India Life said the matter is currently under consideration with the Securities Appellate Tribunal and the next hearing is scheduled for June 6.

-Sahara India Life has been under the regulator's scrutiny since 2017 for allegedly acting against policyholders' interests and IRDAI had appointed an administrator to run the insurer the same year.
+Sahara India Life has been under the regulator's scrutiny since 2017 for allegedly acting against policyholders' interests.
+IRDAI had appointed an administrator to run the insurer the same year.

 The administrator had found that Sahara India Life's promoters were no longer fit to run the company and had allegedly diverted funds.